In Jamaica, a 14-year-old girl went missing, murdered, and her body burned, indicating a disturbing new normal in crime.’

 As a result, police jobs become more challenging, and the rate of re-victimization and public safety in the neighborhood continues to decline.

-Additionally, it breeds distrust and depression, while complicating crime-fighting efforts, increasing victimization, and eroding one’s sense of security.
+Furthermore, it breeds distrust and depression, complicating crime-fighting efforts, increasing victimization, and eroding one’s sense of security.

 Vigilante justice has been increasingly popular in recent years because of their dissatisfaction, lack of faith in the system, and utter disregard for the rule of law.